Portshift/klar/README.md

 * `GRYPE_ADDR` - address of Grype server.

+* `GRYPE_SERVER_TIMEOUT` - timeout in minutes before Klar cancels the image scanning request to Grype Server.
+Default is `1`

 * `SEVERITY_THRESHOLD` - severity level threshold, vulnerabilities with severity level higher than or equal to this threshold will be outputted.
 Supported levels are `Unknown`, `Negligible`, `Low`, `Medium`, `High`, `Critical`, `Defcon1`.
 Default is `Unknown`.